eyecantell/prepdir/INSTALL.md

 After installation, you can use the tool from anywhere:

-- Output all files in current directory to prepped_dir.txt
+- Output all files in current directory to prepped_dir.txt (UUIDs scrubbed by default)
   ```
   prepdir
   ```